 - Supported mainstream schools inclusion and college links is provided where appropriate.

 - A large range of specialised resources and ICT equipment is available in all curriculum areas.

-- Learning outside the classroom activities are planned to enhance the whole of the curriculum.
-Forest School.
+- Learning outside the classroom activities are planned to enhance the whole of the curriculum, including the Forest School area.

 (x) Strategies/support to develop independent learning:

 - Child initiated and continuous provision activities within early years is the foundation of teaching children how to be independent from a young age and is further developed as children progress through the school.

 - Use of visual timetable, word mats, timers, and scaffolded writing tasks.